 Chimney stacks

-Repair category 1
+Repair category -

-Notes There is some weathering to chimney render.
+Notes None.

 Roofing including roof space

 Repair category 2

-Notes There is weathering to the roof fabric including open verge pointing, lifted and chipped tiles.
+Notes There is weathering to the roof fabric including areas of moss growth.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Flat roof coverings are known to have a limited life, requiring ongoing maintenance, repair and potentially replacement.